Ivy-Fake: A Unified Explainable Framework and Benchmark for Image and Video AIGC Detection: Related Work

-Due to growing concerns about the misuse of synthetic data \citep{deng2024survey}, research on AI-generated content (AIGC) detection has expanded rapidly in recent years.
+Due to growing concerns about the misuse of synthetic data~\citep{deng2024survey,qu2025ostf,li2025artificial}, research on AI-generated content (AIGC) detection has expanded rapidly in recent years~\citep{wang2026forgeryvcr,park2025vidguard,shuai2026detectors,tan2026videoveritas,tan2025veritas,yu2026agentfox,huang2025unishield,Zhou2025AIGIHolmesTE}.
 Most existing models for AI-generated images and videos formulate the task as binary classification, simply predicting whether the content is "real" or "fake."
-Representative examples include CNN-based AIGVDet~\citep{aigvdet_bai2024ai}, CNNSpot~\citep{cnnspot_wang2020cnn} and Transformer-based models such as DIRE~\citep{dire_wang2023dire} and AIDE~\citep{aide_yan2025a}.
-Meanwhile, several works have explored the application of multimodal large language models (MLLMs)~\citep{zheng2024hyvilmenhancingfinegrained,guo2025fila,Zheng2023LessIM} to AIGC detection, including FakeBench~\citep{fakebench_li2024fakebench}, LoKI~\citep{loki_ye2024loki}, Synartifact~\citep{cao2024synartifact} and Bi-LORA~\citep{keita2025bi}.
+Representative examples include CNN-based AIGVDet~\citep{aigvdet_bai2024ai}, CNNSpot~\citep{cnnspot_wang2020cnn}, DIRE~\citep{dire_wang2023dire}, Mirror~\citep{liu2026mirror} and AIDE~\citep{aide_yan2025a}.
+Meanwhile, several works have explored the application of multimodal large language models (MLLMs) to AIGC detection, including Synartifact~\citep{cao2024synartifact} and Bi-LORA~\citep{keita2025bi}.
 However, these approaches largely overlook the importance of interpretability in AIGC detection.

-Some efforts attempt to introduce interpretability by leveraging spatial annotations~\citep{dong2022explaining} or frequency-domain artifact analysis~\citep{zhang2023perceptual}.
+Some efforts attempt to introduce interpretability by leveraging spatial annotations~\citep{qu2023doctamper,zhu2025mesorch,qu2024miml,qu2024omni}, frequency-domain artifact analysis~\citep{zhang2023perceptual} or or hybrid attention~\citep{xin2026hytrechybridtemporalawareattention,kong2025token}.
 Nevertheless, the resulting explanations are often difficult for humans to comprehend, as they lack clarity in natural language.
 This limitation is particularly evident in the video domain, where AI-generated content frequently exhibits obvious flaws, e.g., incoherent frame transitions and object inconsistency, that are easily noticed and reasoned about by humans~\citep{deng2024survey}.
 FakeClue~\citep{fakeclue_wen2025spot} introduces the use of vision-language models (VLMs) to provide interpretability for image-level detection, but it does not offer a unified framework that integrates both images and videos.